sachithmuhandiram/Go_Tutorial/README.md

 # Go_Tutorial
 This is a golang step by step description.
-I update this as I learn go.
+I update this as I learn go lang, so there may be mistakes.
+If you see some, please update them.

 ## Folder structure